jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

-Ginn, once installed from the repository, works in Kubuntu Precise (12.04) with xf86-input-wacom-0.18.0 or higher as soon as the xsetwacom command \[b\]Gesture off\[/b\] is run.
+Ginn, once installed from the repository, works in Kubuntu Precise (12.04) with xf86-input-wacom-0.18.0 or higher as soon as the xsetwacom command **Gesture off** is run.
 Presumably it will also work with the Gnome Shell Desktop and Mint 13 Maya's Cinnamon or MATE Desktops.

 ##### Touchégg